 Pumpkin seeds contain antioxidants and fatty acids that promote healthy urinary function.
 This means they can help to treat and prevent conditions like painful urinary tract infections.

 Additionally, pumpkin seeds, specifically pumpkin seed oil, can also help to bring relief to aging dogs that struggle with incontinence or an overactive bladder.

 Pumpkin seeds can also prevent the development of kidney stones!

 How Much Pumpkin Can You Give a Dog?

 By now, you might be sold on the idea of integrating some tasty pumpkin into your dog's diet.
 Typically, 1 to 4 tablespoons of canned pumpkin is a good place to start.
 You can mix the pumpkin puree with your dog's normal food.
 Chances are, they will love the taste.
-This is also the ideal dosage for diarrhea, constipation, or an upset stomach associated with switching foods.
+This is also the ideal amount for diarrhea, constipation, or an upset stomach associated with switching foods.

 We do want to mention as with all dietary changes, we recommend starting off slowly.
 Yes, pumpkin is all-natural and safe for dogs, but you don't need to overload Fido with a brand new supplement when the stomach might already be in a fragile state.
 Starting with 1 to 4 teaspoons will certainly do the trick!